kwark/sbt-typescript/README.md

 Usage
 =====

-Simply run the `tsext` command to invoke the TypeScript compiler.
+Simply run the `tsc` command to invoke the TypeScript compiler.

 Use with sbt-web
 ================